pnp/pnpjs/.github/ISSUE_TEMPLATE.md

 ### Version

-Please specify what version of the library you are using: [         ]
+Please specify what version of the library you are using: [         ] Please specify what version(s) of SharePoint you are targeting: [         ]

 *If you are not using the latest release, please update and see if the issue is resolved before submitting an issue.*